Hire an Expert to Sell your Business in California

 Do a Search

-If you don’t have a plan for finding qualified buyers, now’s the time to invent one.
-You’ll need to track down buyers who are interested in your type of business, preferably ones who are likely to have the financial means to invest.
-You’ll distribute your Executive Summary to those buyers – so it needs to be very compelling, since it’s the bait you’re dangling to hook your big fish.
+If you don’t have a plan for finding qualified buyers, now is the time to create one.
+You’ll need to identify buyers with an interest in your type of business, preferably those with the financial means to invest.
+You’ll distribute your Executive Summary to those buyers, so it needs to be very compelling.
+This helps form the basis for a buyer to make their decision to continue their interest or whether to look elsewhere.

 STEP 3